AI Literacy

 -

-Discusses the concept of “co-intelligence” and thinking about when it’s genuinely worth it to use generative AI
+Discusses the concept of “co-intelligence” and when it is genuinely worth it to use generative AI

 -